Municipal bodies have a long history in India.

 A new part IX-A relating to the Municipalities has been incorporated in the Constitution.

-It provided for the constitution of three types of Municipalities, i.e., Nagar Panchayats for areas in transition from a rural area to urban area, Municipal Councils for smaller urban areas and Municipal Corporation for large urban areas.
+It provided for the constitution of three types of Municipalities, i.e., Nagar Panchayats for areas in transition from a rural area to an urban area, Municipal Councils for smaller urban areas and Municipal Corporation for large urban areas.

 State/UTs have set-up their election Commissions.
 Elections to municipal bodies have been completed in all States/UTs except Jharkhand and Puducherry.